larrybiehl/MultiSpec/README.md

       - openjpeg-2.3.1
       - libecwj2-3.3

   The multispec_basic.vcxproj file is set up for just the core version of MultiSpec without the libraries.
 You may need to set the flag to x64 to create the 64-bit version if your version of Visual Studio does not default to x64.
-The directories needed for the Windows version are SharedMultiSpec, Windows, and Windows_build.
+The directories needed for the Windows version are SharedMultiSpec, wxMultiSpec, and Windows_build.

+The Windows directory is not needed for the 2025.02.19 version of MultiSpec.

 # License